-George Selley is a London based photographer and filmmaker.
+George Selley (born 1993) is a London based photographer and filmmaker.
 George currently teaches photography at Fine Arts College, in Camden, while studying for his MA in Photojournalism & Documentary Photography at the London College of Communication.
 Having begun his further education in Anthropology, George's work continues to focus on people in the context of their own environment and the relationship between large power structures and society.
 Much of his photography and film making also highlights issues around surveillance and public health.

 This year George was selected as one of four up and coming student photographers internationally by Paris Photo, as part of the Paris Photo Carte Blanche Student Award 2017.
 He was also a finalist in the Felix Schoeller Best Emerging Photographer Award 2017.
 He has been exhibited at the Felix Nussbaum Museum of Cultural History, Germany; The Grand Palais at Paris Photo 2017; the Fondazione Marangoni Gallery in Florence, Italy and the Green Rooms Gallery in London.
 He was a finalist in the Celeste Visible White Photo Prize 2017, shortlisted for the PhotoX, Art Gemini Prize 2017, and has had a documentary selected and screened at the 2015 American Public Health Association Film Festival, in Chicago.
 George is a member of Inpro Photography Collective.